Constraints on ultracompact minihalos from the extragalactic gamma-ray background observation: Methed

 \subsection{Astrophysical components of the extragalactic gamma-ray background}

 Compared with former researches on limiting UCMHs with EGB, one of the improvements is we consider the contributions to EGB from background astrophysical components.
 The previous works have shown that most of the EGB can be accounted for by the joint contributions of blazars (including both BL Lac objects and FSRQs), radio galaxies (RG) and star-forming galaxies (SFG).
 Above 100 MeV RG and SFG each contributes about 10-30\% of the observed photon flux of EGB, while blazars contributes about $\sim50\%$ \cite{ajello15egbdm}.
 The luminosity functions of these source populations can be derived from the resolved gamma-ray sources (for blazar) or from the relations between radio/infrared and gamma-ray luminosities (for SFG and RG).
 The contribution from the unresolved extragalactic sources can then be estimated by extrapolating the luminosity function (LF).
 In this paper, we consider these three types of sources as well.
-For SFG and RG, we directly use the EGB spectrum (and corresponding uncertainties) presented in \cite{fermi12sfg} (MW model) and \cite{inoue11RG} For blazars we employ the formalism and parameters in \cite{Ajello14_bllac,ajello15egbdm}, which will be briefly re-introduced below.
+For SFG and RG, we directly use the EGB spectrum (and corresponding uncertainties) presented in \cite{fermi12sfg} (MW model) and \cite{inoue11RG}.
+A newer result for the SFG contribution to the EGB has been reported in \cite{ajello2020sfg}.
+We also use the SFG spectrum in \cite{ajello2020sfg} (the one based on the IR luminosity function of \citet{Gruppioni:2013jna}) to test the main results of this paper and find that it only slightly affect the results since the SFG component accounts for merely $5\%$ of the total EGB.
+For blazars we employ the formalism and parameters in \cite{Ajello14_bllac,ajello15egbdm}, which will be briefly re-introduced below.

 The differential intensity (in unit of ${\rm ph\,cm^{-2} sr^{-1} s^{-1} GeV^{-1}}$) of the EGB contributed by the blazars with photon index ($1.0<\Gamma_{\gamma}<3.5$), redshift ($10^{-3}<z<6$) and gamma-ray luminosity ($10^{43}<L_{\gamma}<10^{52}$) can be computed by: